This article was produced by, and reflects the views of, Huawei.

 We believe that beggar-thy-neighbor approaches to network integrity will only exacerbate techno-nationalist policies.
 Inclusive cybersecurity solutions cannot solely emerge from one nation, nor can government actors alone resolve them.
 Because information technology network hardware and software operates across borders and sectors, that solution must come from industry and the vendors who supply network infrastructure.
 In the wake of divergent international policy prescriptions, firms are clamoring for rational solutions that allow companies to compete and innovate on a fair and safe playing field.

 Clamoring isn’t enough; only action will suffice.
-As a member of over 150 international standards bodies, we at Huawei believe that a congruence of recommended international standards is a good first step.
-We support international negotiations that would institutionally embed sensible rules around the ICT network supply chain.
+As a member of over 150 international standards bodies, we at Huawei believe that a congruence of recommended international standards is a good first step and we support international negotiations that would institutionally embed sensible rules around the ICT network supply chain.
 Establishing fair, transparent, and efficient international networking industry standards would ensure that competition centers on products, not security.

 But we can do better.
 To encourage a uniform approach across the industry, companies should be more transparent about their policies and share their approach to standards, ranging from software testing and technical standards to legal compliance and third-party information security management.
 Vendors should also focus on improving detection and establish means to monitor entry and exit points so that networks can track and trace perpetrators.